GaelFrance/MiniDSP-Tide-16---HomeAssitant-Integration/README.md

 ## Waking from standby

-Confirmed by a live test: in standby, the Tide16 fully shuts down its network stack.
-There's no way to send a wake command over the network - only the front-panel encoder, IR, a 12V trigger, or a smart plug work.
+Confirmed by a live test: There's no way to send a wake command over the network for now - only the front-panel encoder, or IR trigger will work.

 ## Contributing